nickbild/fpga_rom_emulator/README.md

 ## Loading Simulated ROM Contents

 A convenience script ([build.sh](https://github.com/nickbild/fpga_rom_emulator/blob/main/build.sh)) is included that will compile a 6502 assembly file with DASM, then output (via [bytes_list.py](https://github.com/nickbild/fpga_rom_emulator/blob/main/bytes_list.py)) a comma-delimited list of byte values representing the program.
 The list of bytes is inserted at the top of [bram_generator.py](https://github.com/nickbild/fpga_rom_emulator/blob/main/bram_generator.py) which outputs BRAM initialization code to store your program in FPGA memory.
 Copy and paste this output into [top.v](https://github.com/nickbild/fpga_rom_emulator/blob/main/top.v) after the `// Insert BRAM definitions after this point.` comment line.
-Flash the TinyFPGA and the new program is ready to run.
+Flash the TinyFPGA with top.v and the new program is ready to run.

 ## Media